What I’m reading

 David Pilling

 This is one of those books you want to keep coming back to.
-Described as “a revelatory and entertaining book about the pitfalls of how we measure our economy and how to correct them”, this book challenges the conventions of how we think about the economy and the principle of growth that underpins it.
-As […]
+Described as “a revelatory and entertaining book about the pitfalls of how we measure our economy and […]

 Coherence